JustinInCoding/HIITFit/README.md

 - @EnvironmentObject declares dependency on some shared data — data that’s visible to all views in a sub-tree of the app.
 It’s a convenient way to pass data indirectly instead of passing data from parent view to child to grandchild, especially if the in-between child view doesn’t need it.
 - Swift has a TimelineView container that redraws its content at scheduled times. use `animation(minimumInterval:paused:)` to implement the TimeView
 - To be an @EnvironmentObject, it must conform to ObservableObject.
 An ObservableObject is a publisher.
 Also to conform to ObservableObject, it must be a class, not a structure.
+- different ways of persisting data: UserDefaults, PList, JSON file, Core Data
+- @AppStorage is a property wrapper, similar to @State and @Binding, that allows interaction between UserDefaults and your SwiftUI views

 ## Key Points